 Tjala Arts is located in Amata community, in far north-west South Australia on the Anangu Pitjantjatjara Yankunytjatjara (APY) Lands.
 The professional art making studio celebrates and maintains Anangu culture across three generations.
 An Aboriginal owned and managed corporation established in 1997, the Art Centre boasts an exciting exhibition program supporting established, mid-career and emerging artists.

-Established in 1999, Tjala Arts has launched the careers of several key senior artists including Wawiriya Burton, Ruby Williamson, Tjungkara Ken, Ray Ken and Hector Burton.
-With newcomers like Barbara Moore and Rhonda Dick, the art centre proves itself to be one with an enormous depth of talent.
-Works by Tjala artists have been sought after by many high profile private collections in Australia and abroad, as well as public Institutions including the National Gallery of Australia, The Art Gallery of New South Wales, the National Gallery of Victoria and the Art Gallery of South Australia.
+Tjala Arts has launched the careers of artists including Wawiriya Burton, Mick Wikilyiri, Sylvia Ken, Barbara Moore, Nyunmiti Burton and the five Ken Sisters – Yaritji Young, Tjungkara Ken, Freda Brady, Sandra Ken and Maringka Tunkin.
+Known for their vibrant use of colour and energetic mark making, works by Tjala artists have been acquired by many high profile collectors across Australia and abroad.
+They are held in numerous public institutions including the National Gallery of Australia, The Art Gallery of New South Wales, The National Gallery of Victoria and The Art Gallery of South Australia.

 Tjala Artists embrace a variety of mediums including painting, works on paper, punu (wood work), tjanpi (fibre weaving) and new media.
 They are renowned for their artistic excellence and innovative projects, including the Kulata Tjuta project which begun in Amata in 2010 and has now spread across the APY Lands to all seven Art Centres.